Mossy Cave and Waterfall – Fun Day Trip from Bryce Canyon

 Mossy Cave Waterfall

 Be sure to visit the nearby waterfall.
 We retraced our steps from the Mossy Cave and then veered left at the trail fork to get closer to the nearby waterfall.
-We were able to get pretty close to the Mossy Cave Waterfall and took the opportunity to get some photos.
+We ventured to the base of the waterfall and took the opportunity to get some photos.

 Why is it Called Mossy Cave?

-Mossy Cave was given its name due to the stunning moss-covered walls inside the cave.
+Mossy Cave was given its name due to the stunning moss-covered walls inside the cave, which is most prevalent during the summer.
 The constant flow of water from the waterfall creates a moist environment, allowing for the growth of vibrant green moss on the cave’s walls.
 This unique feature adds to the enchanting atmosphere of Mossy Cave and is a sight to behold for visitors.
+During the winter months, the cave is often filled with large icicles.

 What Else is Near Mossy Cave?